What is wax play in bed?

 Pick up something like Province Apothecary’s two-pack of oils, including its moisturizing coconut and vitamin E Sex Oil and its cedar wood and rose Lover’s Oil.

-Whether you want to start small with these tiny, tubular Soy Candles for Wax Play ($6) or get an elegant mold with this Venusian Nude Woman Candle ($12), or the Grecian austere of Premium Paraffin Low-temperature Wax Candle Trio ($60), options abound.
+Whether you want to start small with these tiny, tubular Low Temp Wax Play Candles or get an elegant mold with this Venusian Shibari Woman Candle, or the Grecian austere of Premium Paraffin Low-temperature Wax Candle Trio, options abound.
 Play vouches for these easy-pour pitcher candles by Agreeable Agony, which incorporate a visual element.

 “One of the more underrated parts of wax play is the visual stimulation that comes with it,” says Play.
 “Something as small as the anticipation of each drop of wax can stimulate us in a primal and almost ritualistic way that creates a really mesmerizing experience.”